From DevOps to DevSecOps: Why I Started Breaking Things on Purpose

 The Shift

 I started spending my nights differently.
-Instead of reading about new Terraform providers or Kubernetes operators, I was reading about:
+Instead of reading about new Terraform providers or AWS service updates, I was reading about:

 - What